corn-nut-birdie/arduino-sketches-pub/yet-another-rc-car-with-wiinunchuk/readme.md

 Yet another RC car's sketches.

 Both the sketches of the remote controller, and the RC car, that utilizes the joystick on the Wii Nunchuk for driving and ..pivot steering.
+Tried pwm driven but dropped, when it produced interference.

 With
 - NRF24L01 as the radio modules for transmitter and receiver;